leonitousconforti/the-wireguard-effect/README.md

 ## Goals :white_check_mark:

 - [x] - don't need to have wireguard installed
-- [x] - cross platform (supports linux amd64, linux arm64, mac amd64, mac arm64, windows amd64, and windows arm64)
+- [x] - cross platform (supports linux amd64, linux arm64, mac amd64, mac arm64, windows amd64, and windows arm64, freebsd amd64, freebsd arm64, openbsd amd64, and openbsd arm64)
-- [x] - extensible, more platforms can be included by just compiling wireguard-go to target them.
-Only downside is it increases the distribution size
-- [x] - userspace (at least my code, the node.js part, operates entirely in userspace)
+- [x] - userspace (at least my code, the node.js part, operates entirely in userspace.
+When wireguard-go needs admin permissions you will be prompted)
 - [x] - Github actions to allow two runners in the same workflow to communicate

 ## Non-Goals :wastebasket:

 - Performance.
-I know I should be using the wireguard module when on a linux host, but for simplicity this uses wireguard-go on all platforms
+I know I should be using the wireguard kernel module when on a linux host, but for simplicity this uses wireguard-go on all platforms.

-- Direct interface control.
-This only implements the userspace cross platform wireguard api and does not implement any of the ioctl methods of controlling a wireguard interface on any platforms.
-This means it can not control a tunnel brought up using wg / wg-quick.

-- CommonJS: I understand this might be a deal breaker to some, but this is a ESM only package

 ## Compatibility :closed_lock_with_key: